cemac/CFizer/README.md

 source /path/to/cfizer_env/bin/activate
 ```

-**Important**: Update the configuration file, `cfizer/config.yml` and, if necessary, the vocabulary (`cfizer/vocabulary.yml`), before installing CFizer (see **Setup** below).
+**Important**: *Before installing CFizer*, update the configuration file, `cfizer/config.yml` and, if necessary, the vocabulary (`cfizer/vocabulary.yml`) - see [[Setup]] below.
 Installation creates a copy of these in the virtual environment, so any subsequent changes either need to be made to the version in that environment, or require re-installation.

 Install CFizer:
 `pip install .`